A Halloween Experiment

 How long does The Dark Story Tent take?

-About 40 minutes from check-in to tent exit.
+About 30 minutes from check-in to tent exit.
+(About 20-25 minutes from the time your group is called.)
 Takes less time if you die in the tent, but then we have to pause the event so that we can offer your body to the garden.
 (That pause takes eight minutes.
 We’ve been running drills.)
 Then stay and play as long as you like :)

 What about refunds?